 In computing, a good Firewall system can prevent any unauthorized access to the network security systems.
 Businesses and organizations invest a good amount of money in their cybersecurity infrastructure, depending on how crucial their business is.

 i.
-Any configuration changes made at runtime not required to re-load or restart the firewalld service.
+Any configuration changes made at runtime are not required to re-load or restart the firewalld service.

 ii.
 It simplifies firewall management by arranging the entire network traffic into zones.

 iii.
-More than one firewall configuration can set the per system to change the network environment.
+More than one firewall configuration can be set per system to change the network environment.
 It will be very useful for mobile devices like laptop users.

 iv.
 It uses the D-Bus messaging system to interact/maintain firewall settings.

-In CentOS 7 or higher versions, still we can use the classic iptables .
-For using the iptables we need to stop and disable the firewalld service.
+In CentOS 7 or higher versions, we can still use the classic iptables .
+In order to use iptables we need to stop and disable the firewalld service.
 Using both (firewalld and iptables) together will mess up the system, as they are incompatible with each other.
 It is always recommended to use firewalld to manage your firewall service unless we have some specific reasons to continue using the classic iptables.

-As we know the Firewalld has designed with a powerful filtering system and also more flexible to handle the firewall management.
+As we know, Firewalld has been designed with a powerful filtering system and is also more flexible to handle firewall management.
 To take advantage of this design, the firewalld categorizes the incoming traffic into zones on interfaces defined by the source address.
-Each zone has designed to manage the traffic in specified criteria.
-The default zone will be set to the public and the associated network interfaces are attached to the public if there is no modification done.
-All the pre-defined zone rules are stored in two locations: The system specified zone rules are under ‘/usr/lib/firewalld/zones/’ and user-specified zone rules are under /etc/firewalld/zones/.
-If there is any modification done at the system zone configuration file will be copied automatically to the /etc/firewalld/zones/.
+Each zone is designed to manage traffic according to specified criteria.
+The default zone will be set to public and the associated network interfaces will be attached to the public if there is no modification done.
+All the pre-defined zone rules are stored in two locations: The system specified zone rules are under '/usr/lib/firewalld/zones/' and user-specified zone rules are under /etc/firewalld/zones/.
+If there is any modification done in the system zone configuration file it will be copied automatically to the /etc/firewalld/zones/.

 This guide will help you to strengthen your basic knowledge of firewalld service on how to use firewall-cmd command in RHEL/CentOS 7.